 Suddenly, the curtains tore open to reveal the Timmy-Wonderful doll standing on the base of the bathtub, wielding a miniature harpoon.
 Vicky screamed repeatedly as the doll swished its weapon around.
-Finally, she jumped out of the bathtub and ran through the house without any clothes on, passing by her parents in the kitchen.
+Finally, she jumped out of the bathtub, grabbed a nearby towel, and ran through the house wearing said towel, passing by her parents in the kitchen.

 Mr. Hitchcock dropped his coffee cup, turned to his wife, and said, "Nicky, I'm starting to see why you're worried about the wolverine."